 At OAA Orthopedic Specialists, it’s important to our team of board-certified, fellowship-trained physicians that their patients understand how to healthily rest their bodies, especially when pain and injury are preventable!
-Here are four tips to reduce back pain so you can safely give your back a holiday this season:
+Here are four tips to reduce pain in the back this holiday season:

 Rethink Your Sleeping Arrangements